geudde/attic-chest/pages/09.season-8/03.meeting-76/13.darcy/docs.md

 The yellow radiance of his setting beam
 Glanced on the valley’s pure transparent stream,
 Or lent the clust’ring woods a mellow glow,
-Gilding th’imbosom’d spire, or humble cot below;
+Gilding th’ imbosom’d spire, or humble cot below;
 When Darcy paus’d upon the upland heath
 Freely his native air once more to breathe,
 Each spot well known, tho’ distant long, to trace,